The Birth of a Nation: Criticism

 Jane Addams, an American social worker and social reformer, and the founder of Hull House, voiced her reaction to the film in an interview published by the New York Post on March 13, 1915, just ten days after the film was released.
 She stated that "One of the most unfortunate things about this film is that it appeals to race prejudice upon the basis of conditions of half a century ago, which have nothing to do with the facts we have to consider to-day.
 Even then it does not tell the whole truth.
 It is claimed that the play is historical: but history is easy to misuse."
 In New York, Rabbi Stephen Samuel Wise told the press after seeing The Birth of a Nation that the film was "an indescribable foul and loathsome libel on a race of human beings".

 In Boston, Booker T. Washington wrote a newspaper column asking readers to boycott the film, while the civil rights activist William Monroe Trotter organized demonstrations against the film, which he predicted was going to worsen race relations.
 On Saturday, April 10, and again on April 17, Trotter and a group of other blacks tried to buy tickets for the show's premiere at the Tremont Theater and were refused.
 They stormed the box office in protest, 260 police on standby rushed in, and a general melee ensued.
 Trotter and ten others were arrested.
-The following day a huge demonstration was staged at Faneuil Hall.
+The following day a large demonstration was staged at Faneuil Hall.
 In Washington D.C, the Reverend Francis James Grimké published a pamphlet entitled "Fighting a Vicious Film" that challenged the historical accuracy of The Birth of a Nation on a scene-by-scene basis.

 Both Griffith and Dixon in letters to the press dismissed African-American protests against The Birth of a Nation.
 In a letter to The New York Globe, Griffith wrote that his film was "an influence against the intermarriage of blacks and whites".
 Dixon likewise called the NAACP "the Negro Intermarriage Society" and said it was against The Birth of a Nation "for one reason only—because it opposes the marriage of blacks to whites".
 Griffith—indignant at the film's negative critical reception—wrote letters to newspapers and published a pamphlet in which he accused his critics of censoring unpopular opinions.